Dr3xus/code-of-conduct/README.md

 ## General guidelines

-Be kind.
-Don't be snarky.
-Comments should get more thoughtful and substantive, not less, as a topic gets more divisive.
+Be kind, not snarky.
+As a topic becomes more divisive, comments should become more thoughtful and substantive, not less.

 When disagreeing, please reply to the argument instead of calling names.
 "That is idiotic; 1 + 1 is 2, not 3" can be shortened to "1 + 1 is 2, not 3."